alaestor/OSRS-Chat-Regex-Filter/readme.md

+Runelite chat filter plugin must be set to be case insensitive and remove accents.

 Run `python build.py -l -o` to test and output a combined list of all the `regex.txt` files.

-Runelite chat filter plugin must be set to be case insensitive and remove accents.
+Default `-o` will create an `output.regex.txt` file which will contain all the regex statements.
+Default `-l` will create a `build.log` file which will contain the log output (everything that is printed to the terminal).

 The folder hierarchy is for sortability and separation.
 Folders can contain a pair of text files: one containing the relevant regular expressions (`regex.txt`) and another collection of samples (`samples.txt`) which they're tested against.
+Lines beginning with `#` will be ignored as comments.
 More than 100% detections can be an indicator redundant work.

 Run `python build.py -h` to see all options: